 Some people (like Michael Pollan in his new book, This Is Your Mind on Plants) have argued that caffeine powers the modern workforce.
 If you agree, you probably see your morning cup as an absolute must.
 But we promise, there are ways to sharpen your mind and get your energy flowing that don’t start with coffee or tea, and exploring those alternatives may offer some amazing benefits.
 Without caffeine—or with less caffeine—you won’t suffer the same afternoon crash, sleep disruptions, jitters, or stained teeth.

-If caffeine doesn’t agree with you for any of those reasons, or you just have a gut feeling you’re overdoing it, then read our tips below for scaling back.
+If caffeine doesn’t agree with you for any of those reasons, or you just have a gut feeling you’re overdoing it, then read our tips below for scaling back and learn how to get energy without caffeine.
 Quitting is not exactly easy, but it is manageable.

 Let’s get the bad news out of the way.
 If your morning latte or chai is a daily habit, you’re probably going to experience something like withdrawal.
 According to Cleveland Clinic, caffeine withdrawal symptoms last about two to nine days and might include: